 Dirt affects all 3 primary components of the furnace.
 Therefore cleaning is the most essential part of routine maintenance.
 The 3 parts of the furnace which should be cleaned: the filter system, the motor, and the blower.

-The furnace filter needs to be cleaned or replaced at the start of the heating season and about once in a month during the periods of continuous use.
+The furnace filter needs to be cleaned or replaced by the ducted heating repairs Melbourne professionals at the start of the heating season and about once in a month during the periods of continuous use.

 To check the furnace filter, take it out and then hold it up to the light.
 If it appears clogged, clean or replace it with a new filter of the same kind and size no matter the length of time it’s been used.